 Bear in mind that many larger vehicles such as lorries and coaches will be moving significantly slower than passenger cars.
-The law requires such vehicles to have speed limiters – 56mph for most trucks and 62mph for coaches.

 Also remember that good anticipation is key to safe motorway driving.
 You can help those joining at a junction by moving into the middle lane early, if it’s safe to do so.

 Likewise, if you’re in the middle lane approaching a truck, but suspect a car in front of you may wish to overtake as well, move into the outside lane if you can.
 Always indicate and check your mirrors and your blindspot before any lane change.

 With some practice and thought about what you’re doing, you can develop superhuman abilities and start seeing things before they’ve even started to develop.
 Erm, okay that’s an exaggeration, but you will become a better driver, make smoother progress and help other motorists.